Best Skinny Fat Resistance Exercises

 Check back regularly as we will add new links to specific resistance exercises.

-Weightlifting (Gold Standard) – the activity of lifting heavy objects to strengthen muscles, build muscle mass, tone muscles (endurance), and maintain muscles/mass as well as improve core strength, posture, flexibility, and balance, either as a sport or for exercise; examples include diverse free weights (barbells, plates, bars, etc.) and machine weights (4, 5, 6)
+Gold Standard – the activity of lifting heavy objects to strengthen muscles, build muscle mass, tone muscles (endurance), and maintain muscles/mass as well as improve core strength, posture, flexibility, and balance, either as a sport or for exercise.
+Improves overall health and longevity.

-Calisthenics – a type of workout that uses a person’s body weight (and sometimes added weight) to maintain muscles/mass, build strength and muscle mass, and increase endurance (tone muscles) with little or no equipment as well as improve core strength, posture, flexibility, and balance; examples include pushups, squats, crunches, Russian twists, burpees, pullups, and lunges (7, 8, 9, 10)
+A type of workout that uses a person’s body weight (and sometimes added weight, ropes, and/or straps in suspension)(37, 38) to maintain muscles/mass, build strength and muscle mass, and increase endurance (tone muscles) with little or no equipment as well as improve core strength, posture, flexibility, and balance.
+Improves overall health and longevity.

 Russian Twists (Core: Love Handles, Lower Back, Abdominals)